erluxman/kitchensinkdemo/backlog.md

 		    Show a container with 3 or 4 multi-buttons so people get the idea.
 	- Scale Image Button
 		- Add option for user to change the image
-- Containers
-	- Tabs
-		- Have something more interesting for each tab content.

 - Dialog